-Interest rates have remained low during 2020/21, which has continued to impact on investment returns.
-A 0.25% increase in rates earned by internally managed investments with all other variables being constant would have resulted in a rise of £35,000 (2019/20 £32,500) within the Income and Expenditure Account.
+Interest rates have showed an improvement during 2021/22 but are still low, which has continued to impact on investment returns.
+A 0.25% increase in rates earned by internally managed investments with all other variables being constant would have resulted in a rise of £50,000 (2020/21 £35,000) within the Income and Expenditure Account.
 The impact of a fall of 0.25% in interest rates would have been decreased income of the same amount.